sfreiberg/zbxutils/README.md

 zbxutils
 ======

-Zbxutils is a small/simple library for interacting with Zabbix agents and servers.
-At the moment it marshals and unmarshals data according to the protocol Zabbix expects.
+Zbxutils is a simple library for interacting with Zabbix agents and servers.
+At the moment it marshals and unmarshals data according to the Zabbix protocol and includes the ability to query zabbix agents.

 License
 =======